-The major differences between the method of travel to work of the resident workers of Broken Hill City and New South Wales were:
+The major differences between the method of travel to work of the resident workers in Broken Hill City and the New South Wales workforce were:

-- A larger percentage of resident workers travelled to work by Car, as driver (70.1% compared to 57.8%)
+- A larger percentage of resident workers who travelled by car, as driver (70.1% compared to 57.8%)

-- A smaller percentage of resident workers travelled to work by Bus (0.6% compared to 4.4%)
+- A larger percentage of resident workers who did not go to work (12.2% compared to 8.7%)

-The largest changes in the method of travel of work of the resident workers in Broken Hill City between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in Broken Hill City between 2011 and 2016 were:

 - Other - multiple methods (-42 resident workers)